tolga9009/elgato-gchd/README.md

 `<ip-address>`:`<port>` (default `0.0.0.0:57384`).

 Options for `<input-source>` are `composite`, `component` and `hdmi`.
 Choose, whichever source you're using.
-Some Resolutions are not available on all Input Sources.
+Some resolutions are not available on all input sources.
 If you do not specify the input source, the driver will attempt to autodetect.

 You can specify `<ip-address>` using `-n` option.
 The driver will stream to this